-Enforcement and Compliance
+Enforcement and compliance

-Canadians expect the Government of Canada to provide laws and regulations in order to protect them and their society, and these laws must be effectively enforced.
-The Parliament of Canada has ensured that CEPA 1999 will be enforced by stipulating the Government of Canada’s duty of enforcement directly in the Act at paragraph 2(1)(o).
+Canadians expect the Government of Canada to provide laws and regulations in order to protect them and their society, and these laws and regulations must be effectively enforced.
+The Parliament of Canada has ensured that CEPA will be enforced by stipulating the Government of Canada’s duty of enforcement directly in the Act at paragraph 2(1)(o).

-- Date Modified:
+- Date modified: